rumca-js/webtoolkit/README.md

  - RemoteServer - Interface for calling external crawling systems
  - RemoteUrl - Wrapper around RemoteServer for easy access to remote data

+# Testing

+Provides data and facilities that will aid you in testing.

+Do you want to implement new RSS parser?
+Go ahead, use the data.